aythonhouttekier/smart-campus-laravel-backend/Readme.md

 ## API Routes:

-If the api is indicated with a  :closed_lock_with_key: you need an account to use the api
+If the api is indicated with a  :closed_lock_with_key: you need an account to use the api (see register and login down below how to acces thes api routes)

 ### Listener: